 For teaching the sound-to-symbol correspondences to automaticty, nothing beats the comprehensive Phonovisual Charts.
 They have a proven track record in American classrooms since their first publication in 1942.
 Although not absolutely necessary, they form a powerful adjunct to effective reading instruction with Blend Phonics.
 I have published a Detailed Analysis of the Phonovisual Charts and a YouTube Training Video.
 You can read the 1960 Phonovisual Manual from the Internet Archive Library.

 Recommendations for Parents

-While this blog is basically addressing teachers and administrators who are required to implement Guided Reading instruction, parents can do much to assure that their children will learn to read well, even in unfortunate situations where Guided Reading is not being supplemented with a strong systematic, sequential phonics program.
+While this blog is basically addressing teachers and administrators who are required to implement Guided Reading instruction, parents can do much to assure that their children will learn to read well, even in unfortunate situations where Guided Reading is not being supplemented with a strong systematic, sequential phonics program at school.